 We’re all familiar with the concept of marketing funnels.
 Today, you’ll learn how to reshape your understanding of the funnel Specifically, you’ll learn how to break down the funnel into three separate slices: the opening, the middle, and the bottom.
 Using these three slices, you can indoctrinate people into your brand, get them to understand you, and inspire them to make a purchase.
 Today’s guest calls these three phases connect, commit, and close.

-Amanda Bond, better known as Bond, is an expert in Facebook ad strategy.
+Amanda Bond, is an expert in Facebook ad strategy.
 She uses her contagious enthusiasm and wealth of insight to change Facebook advertising from something intimidating into something understandable and fun.
 She offers clear advice, tips, and strategies on how to make the most of your Facebook advertising.
 She digs into topics about connecting with potential customers, helping your audience engage with your brand, and finding the best tools to use.